+35725368683

 CySEC licensing parameters

 CySEC is the regulator of CASP operations.
-It has full authority to make members follow the regulatory framework.
-For example, it can put forward guidelines and policy statements for the activities of Crypto Asset Service Providers and/or the examination and authorization of the applications to the CASP registry.
+It has full authority to ensure that members follow the regulatory framework.
+For example, it can propose guidelines and policy statements for the activities of Crypto Asset Service Providers and/or the examination and authorization of applications to the CASP registry.

 The CySEC regulatory framework rules include the following: